jctjavier/iovio-task-five/README.md

 ## Option 2: Instantiate a computer in the cloud
 ### Pre-requisites (Windows with Docker Toolbox installed)
-1. Windows with Docker Toolbox installed (No Hyper-V)
+1. Windows/Linux/Unix with Docker installed
 2. Docker service is running

 ## Steps to instantiate an EC2 instance in AWS